-The Fund may invest in: Eurodollar certificates of deposit, which are issued by offices of foreign and domestic banks located outside the U.S.; Yankee certificates of deposit, which are issued by a U.S. branch of a foreign bank and held in the U.S.; Eurodollar time deposits, which are deposits in a foreign branch of a U.S. bank or a foreign bank; and Canadian time deposits, which are issued by Canadian offices of major Canadian banks.
-Each of these instruments is U.S. dollar denominated.
+- Eurodollar certificates of deposit, which are issued by offices of foreign and domestic banks located outside the U.S.; - Yankee certificates of deposit, which are issued by a U.S. branch of a foreign bank and held in the U.S.; - Eurodollar time deposits, which are deposits in a foreign branch of a U.S. bank or a foreign bank; and - Canadian time deposits, which are issued by Canadian offices of major Canadian banks.